Public Exhibition

 FAQs

 The PMF is the largest flood that could conceivably occur.
 It is typically estimated from probable maximum precipitation coupled with the worst flood producing catchment conditions.
 While it is a rare and improbable occurrence, every property potentially affected by a PMF is considered to be on a floodplain and has some element of flood risk.
-Under the State Government's Floodplain Development Manual (2005), councils must consider the full range of risk when managing floodplains.
+Under the State Government's Flood Risk Management Manual (2023), councils must consider the full range of risk when managing floodplains.

 A 1% AEP flood event (often referred to as the 100-year flood) is the flood that has a 1% probability of occurring in any given year.
 If you have experienced a 1% AEP flood event, it is still quite possible for you to experience another event of similar magnitude within your lifetime, as large flood events do occur randomly.
 Some parts of Australia have received two or three 1% AEP flood events within a few years of one another.
 On average, if you live to be 70 years old, you have a greater than 50% chance of experiencing a 1% AEP flood event.